ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 where :math:`\lambda_{1}` and :math:`\lambda_{3}` are its smallest and largest principal moments of inertia.
-A spherically symmetric selection of atoms will have an eccentricity of 0 and an aspherical selection of atoms will have a eccentricity of 1.
+A spherically symmetric selection of atoms will have an eccentricity approaching 0 and an aspherical selection of atoms will have a eccentricity approaching 1.

 .. _molecular-trace: